pingcap/docs/v3.0/reference/tools/sync-diff-inspector/overview.md

 ## Usage of sync-diff-inspector

-### Restrictions on usage
+### Restrictions

 * At present, online check is not supported.
 Ensure that no data is written into the upstream-downstream checklist, and that data in a certain range is not changed.
 You can check data in this range by setting `range`.

 * `JSON`, `BIT`, `BINARY`, `BLOB` and other types of data are not supported.
-When data check is being perform, you can set `ignore-columns` to skip checking these types of data.
+When you perform a data check, you need to set `ignore-columns` to skip checking these types of data.

-* `FLOAT`, `DOUBLE` and other floating point types are implemented differently in TiDB and MySQL, so checksum is calculated differently in TiDB and MySQL.
+* In TiDB and MySQL, `FLOAT`, `DOUBLE` and other floating-point types are implemented differently, so checksum might be calculated differently.
 If the data checks are inconsistent due to these data types, set `ignore-columns` to skip checking these columns.

 ### Database privilege

-sync-diff-inspector needs to obtain the information of table schema, to query data, and to build the checkpoint database to save breakpoint information.
+sync-diff-inspector needs to obtain the information of table schema, to query data, and to build the `checkpoint` database to save breakpoint information.
 The required database privileges are as follows:

 * Upstream database
     - `SELECT` (checks data for comparison)